 As travel limitations continue, companies are handling manufacturing site audits and process inspections in various ways.
 They’ve been restricting local supplier face-to-face audits to critical processes and have been able to conduct some in person with the use of PPE.
 Many supplier audits, process inspections, and test witnessing are conducted using remote technology, including desktop documentation reviews.
 While these approaches meet requirements to keep facilities in production, companies recognize the potential risk of a failure going undetected because staff isn’t onsite, listening and observing.

-For the latest information and resources visit PESA’s COVID-19 Resources page.
 For more information regarding future Supply Chain Townhalls, contact Senior Director Membership Services Peggy Helfert.